ivelum/landing/content/blog/why-most-startups-shouldnt-start-with-a-mobile-app/index.md

 codes on the tables, and after scanning the code, you can browse the menu or pay the bill for your table.
 Similar apps exist in other countries as well.
 The Greet Menu app is a web application that opens immediately after scanning the QR code.
-It reduces friction for first-time visitors because there’s no need to install anything, which was probably the key to its success.
+It reduces friction for first-time visitors because there's no need to install anything, which was probably the key to its success.

 ### ChatGPT: a web app, and then a mobile app